 Nuclear capacity tax

 In connection with debate on closure of Barsebäck (see Appendix 1: Barsebäck Closure) in the late 1990s the government imposed a capacity tax on nuclear power, at SEK 5514 per MWth per month, which worked out at about 2.8 to 3.0 ore/kWh (€0.30-0.32 cents/kWh) potentially produced, penalising nuclear relative to other sources.
 In January 2006, the tax was almost doubled to SEK 10,200 per MWth per month (about €0.6 cents/kWh then).
 Early in 2008, it was further increased by 24% to SEK 12,684 per MWt (about 60 SEK/MWh) from 2008 – total SEK 4 billion (€435 million, meaning about €0.64 cents/kWh).
-This is equal to over half the staff cost and makes up about one-third of the operating cost of nuclear power in Sweden, though in November 2015 Fortum put the proportion at 60% of operating cost.
+This is equal to double the staff cost and makes up about one-quarter of the operating cost of nuclear power in Sweden, though in November 2015 Fortum put the proportion at 60% of operating cost.
 OKG says it amounts to about 20% of its revenue.

 In 2014 the new government proposed to raise the tax to SEK 14,770 per MWt per month, or about SEK 70/MWh (€7.50/MWh), and this featured in the April 2015 budget, with parliamentary approval in June.
-The nuclear industry now pays about SEK 4.5 billion in tax annually and has called for its abolition.
+The nuclear industry was then paying about SEK 4.5 billion in tax annually and called for its abolition.
 After a long process of appeal through Swedish courts, the European Court of Justice in September 2015 ruled that the tax did comply with EU laws.

 Sweden also has a very high tax on CO2 emissions: €110/tonne according to Energia.fi.* Wind and biomass are generously subsidised with a certificate system.